b9org/b9/docs/Dictionary.md

 The base9 deserializer is a program which takes a sequence of bytes and converts it to an in memory module which can be read and run by the VM.

 ### Interpreter
 An interpreter translates bytecodes into executable native machine code.
 The [base9 interpreter] is essentially a while loop surrounding a giant switch statement.
-Each `case` in the switch statement corresponds to a specific bytecode, and executes a corresponding c++ function to implement the functionality of that particular bytecode.
+Each `case` in the switch statement corresponds to a specific bytecode, and executes a corresponding C++ function to implement the functionality of that particular bytecode.

 [base9 interpreter]: https://github.com/b9org/b9/blob/master/b9/src/ExecutionContext.cpp